kubernetes/community/communication.md

 ## Office Hours

 Office hours are held once a month.
 Please refer to [this document](community/office-hours.md) to learn more.

 ## Weekly Meeting

-We have PUBLIC and RECORDED [weekly meeting] every Thursday at 10am US Pacific Time.
+We have PUBLIC and RECORDED [weekly meeting] every Thursday at 10am US Pacific Time over Zoom.

 Map that to your local time with this [timezone table].